apache/pulsar-site/release-notes/versioned/pulsar-3.0.1.md

 - [Functions] Fix JavaInstanceStarter inferring type class name error by @jiangpengcheng in [#19896](https://github.com/apache/pulsar/pull/19896)
 - [Functions] Fix function update error by @jiangpengcheng in [#19895](https://github.com/apache/pulsar/pull/19895)
 - [Functions] Make KubernetesRuntime translate characters in function tenant, namespace, and name during function removal to avoid label errors by @csthomas1 in [#19584](https://github.com/apache/pulsar/pull/19584)
-- [Connectors] Close the kafka source connector got stuck by @poorbarcode in [#20698](https://github.com/apache/pulsar/pull/20698)
+- [Connectors] Close the Kafka source connector that got stuck by @poorbarcode in [#20698](https://github.com/apache/pulsar/pull/20698)
-- [Connectors] Close the kafka source connector if there is uncaught exception by @RobertIndie in [#20424](https://github.com/apache/pulsar/pull/20424)
+- [Connectors] Close the Kafka source connector if there is an uncaught exception by @RobertIndie in [#20424](https://github.com/apache/pulsar/pull/20424)
 - [Connectors] Add protobuf ByteString to pulsar-io jdbc core by @bpereto in [#20259](https://github.com/apache/pulsar/pull/20259)
 - [Connectors] KCA: handle kafka sources that use commitRecord by @dlg99 in [#20121](https://github.com/apache/pulsar/pull/20121)